HTTP OPTIONS flood is a layer 7 DDoS attack that targets web servers and applications.

 When the server’s limits of concurrent connections are reached, the server can no longer respond to legitimate requests from other clients attempting to OPTIONS, causing a denial of service.

 HTTP OPTIONS flood attacks use standard URL requests, hence it may be quite challenging to differentiate from valid traffic.
 Traditional rate-based volumetric detection is ineffective in detecting HTTP OPTIONS flood attacks since traffic volume in HTTP OPTIONS floods is often under detection thresholds.
+However, HTTP OPTIONS flood uses the less common OPTIONS method.
+As such, it may be beneficial to review network traffic carefully when witnessing many such incoming requests.

 To send an HTTP OPTIONS request client establishes a TCP connection.
 Before sending an HTTP OPTIONS request a TCP connection between a client and a server is established, using 3-Way Handshake (SYN, SYN-ACK, ACK), seen in packets 98,143,144 in Image 1.
 The HTTP request will be in a PSH, ACK packet.